 About the program

 The Foundation has been working in four northern provinces – Oudomxay, Luang Namtha, Bokeo and Phongsaly.
-Since we began work in Lao PDR in 2008, we have carried out over 10,000 sight-saving operations and treatments, helped to train hundreds of surgeons, medical and support staff and provided important eye care equipment.
+Since we began work in Lao PDR in 2008, we have carried out over 10,000 sight-saving operations and treatments, helped to train 15 ophthalmologists, 72 clinical staff, and provided important eye care equipment.

 A key achievement of Phase 1 of our Sustainable Comprehensive Eye Care project has been construction of a specialist eye unit at Oudomxay Provincial Hospital; it serves as a surgical centre but also a training base for regional eye health workers.
 Phase 2 of the project will see The Foundation’s work expand into a further six provinces.